 Students motivated by wearing heart rate monitors during PE

 Jan.
-26, 2017 - Ridge View (Holstein, Iowa) High School physical educators Justin Kinney and Matt Best introduced adidas Zone for IHT Spirit heart rate monitors to their physical education classes in December, hoping to motivate students they feared simply went through the motions during class.
+26, 2017 – Ridge View (Holstein, Iowa) High School physical educators Justin Kinney and Matt Best introduced IHT Zone heart rate monitors to their physical education classes in December, hoping to motivate students they feared simply went through the motions during class.

 One month later, any concerns the teachers had about student motivation have vanished.

 “I have been really surprised with how well they’ve taken to it and how it has motivated them,” Kinney said.
 “In the past, these are kids who were not reaching their potential, and those have been the kids who have hit their Zone goals every single day.
 It’s been visibly noticeable, that just by even having the monitor on, they take it up another notch in their training.”